-20 BASSETLAW AND NEWARK & SHERWOOD COMMUNITY SAFETY PARTNERSHIP PROGRESS & PERFORMANCE UPDATE AND REVIEW OF PRIORITIES operated in practice.
-Paragraph 2.5 listed the priorities for 2022/2023 together with the rationale for each one.
+20 BASSETLAW AND NEWARK & SHERWOOD COMMUNITY SAFETY PARTNERSHIP PROGRESS & PERFORMANCE UPDATE AND REVIEW OF PRIORITIES

 The Committee considered the report presented by the Business Manager - Public Protection which sought to provide Members with an update on the work undertaken by the Bassetlaw and Newark & Sherwood Community Safety Partnership (BNSCSP).
 Information as to the current performance was also reported together with an explanation as to the choice of priorities for the current year.